digital-work-lab/literature-review-seminar/00-orga.md

 ---

-## Your instructor: Prof. Dr. Gerit Wagner
+# Your instructor: Prof. Dr. Gerit Wagner

-- Developed my **fascination** for literature reviews since 2014
+- Sustained **fascination** for literature reviews for 10+ years
-- **Disseration** on the scientific impact of literature reviews
+- 2014-2018: **Disseration** on the scientific impact of literature reviews
-- Postdoctoral fellowship at HEC Montréal (Canada):
+- 2020-2023: Postdoctoral fellowship at HEC Montréal (Canada):

     - worked with **Guy Paré**, Ph.D., a frequent co-author and mentor, who serves as a Senior Editor for Literature Reviews at JAIS
-    - teaching assistant for the **literature review seminar** for Ph.D. students at five universities in Montréal
+    - served as a TA for the **literature review seminar** for Ph.D. students at five universities in Montréal

 - I have **published 20 papers related to literature reviews** (out of 30)
-- Started developing **CoLRev**, a Python tool for literature reviews
+- I started developing **CoLRev**, a Python tool for literature reviews

 ![bg right:30% width:350px](../assets/OA6A2695.jpg)